MathuraMG/NID_Playful_Media/Day_4/classNotes.md

 🔴💻[Example - working with a spritesheet which has one animation](https://editor.p5js.org/itp42/sketches/jrDRcf2XN)

 🔴💻[Example - working with a spritesheet which has multiple animations](https://editor.p5js.org/itp42/sketches/oO0Rt5_cJ)

+# Assgns
+* finish day 1, 2, 3
+* Create a gen pattern with images and ARRAYS!!!
+* Practice arrays -create a gen pattern with rectangles.
+Create an array of colors (using hex values).
+Each rectangle will use a colour from that array via a random choice.